Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

 ###  Troubleshooting using Project Griffon

-  You can verify the push token sync with the ECID service in Project Griffon.
+  You can verify the push notification tracking in Project Griffon.

   1. Connect your app to a Griffon session.
   2. Send a push notification to app from your Campaign instance.